 Residents on the identified streets received an Open House Invitation and during the open house the Complete Streets Concept Plan 4-23-18 were available for review and comment.
 After the open house, the draft plan was revised to include the input received at the open house.
 In order to make the plan more flexible, the different design options were no longer tied to specific streets and four design options were selected that could be used to address the needs of most streets within the Borough.
 The revised conceptual were presented at the May 17, 2018 Borough Council meeting.
 The Complete Streets Presentation at the Borough Council Meeting also included background on the Borough’s Complete Streets Policy and the work that has already been done in association with Complete Streets

-At the June 21, 2018 Borough Council meeting the Complete Streets Transportation Plan (Plan) was approved.
+At the June 21, 2018 Borough Council meeting the Complete Streets Transportation Plan (Plan) was accepted as a conceptual plan.
 The Plan was developed with funding from Pa Walk Works and provides conceptuals that could potentially be used on streets slated to be resurfaced through the Borough’s paving program.
 The conceptuals, included in the plan, were presented at the May 17, 2018 Borough Council meeting.
 The Plan does not require the conceptuals to be used on particular streets but provides the Borough street layout options to consider that meet AASHTO and NACTO guidelines.